jamierumbelow/codeigniter-base-model/README.md

 [![Build Status](https://secure.travis-ci.org/jamierumbelow/codeigniter-base-model.png?branch=master)](http://travis-ci.org/jamierumbelow/codeigniter-base-model)

 My CodeIgniter Base Model is an extended CI_Model class to use in your CodeIgniter applications.
-It provides a full CRUD base to make developing database interactions easier and quicker.
-It also includes a bunch of other cool stuff, including before and after create callbacks, validation and a some table name guessing.
+It provides a full CRUD base to make developing database interactions easier and quicker, as well as an event-based observer system, in-model data validation, intelligent table name guessing and soft delete.

 Synopsis
 --------